UdonDa/FUNIT_pytorch/README.md

 ```

 # Bug
-I can not know some implementation because paper does not show enough information.
++ I can not know some implementation because paper does not show enough information.
 So, please send me pull request.
++ I can not complete to learn the model because output is not clear and seems unchanged....XD

 # Official